Call ADT

 One way you can tell a system is grade A?
 If it has features you can’t get with other systems.
 ADT has that going for it.

 For example, ADT’s equipment is a cut above most systems on the market.
-Compared to the sensors from my SimpliSafe review and Cove review – both good systems – ADT definitely has an edge.
-I’m financing my ADT system for three years (the length of my contract and financing plan), and I’ve no doubt it will last beyond that.
+Compared to the sensors from our SimpliSafe review and Cove review – both good systems – ADT definitely has an edge.
+We’re financing our ADT system for three years (the length of our contract and financing plan), and we have no doubt it will last beyond that.
 ADT also stands behind its hardware with the industry-best six-month money-back guarantee.

 ADT’s professional installation service also stands out.
-It took me only two days to have an ADT technician come to my house.
-I don’t remember Brinks’ buying process being that fast when I tested the Brinks security system.
-More importantly, I loved the “white-glove service” approach of ADT.
-It meant I could devote my time and attention to more important pursuits.
+It took us only two days to have an ADT technician come to our house.
+We don’t remember Brinks’ buying process being that fast when we tested the Brinks security system.
+More importantly, we loved the “white-glove service” approach of ADT.
+It meant we could devote our time and attention to more important pursuits.
 Like Fortnite.

 Will ADT Deter Burglars?